tyrann0us/Donation-Can/readme.txt

 * Made logging a configurable setting.
 By default logging is turned off, and if you turn it on, you must make sure the log file is writeable.
 * Removed the CSS styling options from general settings page.
 Styling should now be done using the "Widget styles" menu.
 * Bug fix: Refunds from PayPal work correctly now.
+* Added a widget style customization option for letting the user define his custom donation sum using a text field (only available when using radio buttons)
+* Restricted Donation Can menus to administrator level. --> is this what most people really want?

 = 1.5.4 =
 * Added support for replacing the default donation button with your own graphic.